You can create custom

 variable later for building your S-functions.

-Open a new blank model in Simulink, and add to your model an S-Function Builder block from the block library.
+Open a new blank model in Simulink, and add to your model an S-Function Builder (Simulink) block from the block library.

 Double-click the S-Function Builder block to open its dialog box.
 The first function you build is for transmitting.